Home

 Attractions Near The Old Railway Station

-While there'll be plenty to keep you entertained an The Old Railway Station itself, if you plan to get out and about and see some of what Flintshire has to offer, here are some of the nearby attractions you can enjoy during your stay.
+While there'll be plenty to keep you entertained at The Old Railway Station itself, if you plan to get out and about and see some of what Flintshire has to offer, here are some of the nearby attractions you can enjoy during your stay.
 Please note that some of these activities and days out are paid and it's always a good idea to book in advance to secure your place where applicable.

 Found a special day out near your cottage?
 Please let us know and we'll add it so that other visitors can enjoy it too!